OctopusDeploy/docs/docs/deployment-process/configuration-features/custom-installation-directory.md

 5. If you would like to remove existing files from the custom installation directory before your deployed files are copied to it, check the **Purge** checkbox.
 6. If there are files you would like to exclude from the purge, add the files and directories you want to keep to the *Exclude from purge* list.
 This feature was introduced in **Octopus 3.13.8**.

-The *Exclude from purge* list must be a newline-seperated list of file or directory names, relative to the installation directory.
+The *Exclude from purge* list must be a newline-separated list of file or directory names, relative to the installation directory.
 To exclude an entire directory specify it by name without a wildcard.
 Extended wildcard syntax is supported.
 For instance:

 > appsettings.config
 >